SebastianAMo/EPAMAutomationNEt/README.md

 # Task Selenium WebDriver with SpecFlow

+This project uses a base Page Object Model Task [Link to the repository](https://autocode.git.epam.com/sebastian.agudelo2/task-selenium-webdriver)
+.The previous test cases have been converted to SpecFlow scenarios, and a new test case has been added to validate the navigation to the Services section.
+Also, additional of the LivingDoc report generation has been added to the project.
+To run the project and generate report, follow the [Commands](#commands) below.

 ## Test Cases
 - Test case #1.
 Validate that the user can search for a position based on criteria.
     - Navigate to https://www.epam.com/